Wynncraft/WynncraftAPI-Docs/public/leaderboard.md

 ## PVP Leaderboard API
 The PvP leaderboard API returns the raw data used on the `http://wynncraft.com` Nether leaderboard.
 The response returns in order of PvP kills.

+#### Response Notice
+The response returns a duplicate keys for internal use.

 ### Valid Parameters
 * `command` - The group to fetch from can be: `daily`, `weekly` or `all`.
 * `limit` - The limit to fetch from (max 100)